 Scene A

+Nice formatting!
+Just make your dialog box a little smaller, as I’ve edited it below.

+Good first draft of a scene!
+It’s overwritten, of course.
+That’s good for a first draft, but death for a final draft.
+Don’t direct your actors so much.
+Trust them to know what they’re doing.
+And simplify everything so that the action and dialog tell the story by themselves.

 FADE IN

 INT.
 OFFICE – BREAK ROOM

 There are three tables set up.
 Darryl, Jim, Pam, and Phyllis are sitting at the back table while Erin stands next to them.
-They each have some type of breakfast item with them (i.e. coffee).
+They each have some type of breakfast item.

 JIM